 Each Plus series Roomba, which includes the i3+, i7+ and s9+, is accompanied by the same self-emptying base. iRobot’s AllergenLock bags have four layers of anti-allergen material to trap almost all pollen and mold.

-The base holds up to 60 days’ worth of debris and comes with allergen bags to capture and trap nearly all mold and pollen particles for cleaner air.
+The base holds up to 60 days’ worth of debris and comes with allergen bags to capture and trap even the smallest pesky particles for cleaner air.
 Considering how most other automatic disposal bases on our list hold roughly half that amount, the Roomba series bins stand out among competitors for their cavernous storage capacity.
 These aren’t bagless bases, so you’ll have to replace the disposal bags as needed.
 Each bin also has a built-in charging indicator to let you know when your Roomba is ready to go.